Skip to content

 G4 refresh failed, daemon continues with stale auth

 By design.
-Log should contain "v1.4.94 G4: refresh_qot_login failed (continue with stale AuthResult)" or "v1.4.94 G4: reauth_via_remember_login failed (continue with stale AuthResult; user may need admin reload)".
+Log should contain "v1.4.103 G4: refresh_qot_login failed (continue with stale AuthResult)" or "v1.4.103 G4: reauth_via_remember_login failed (continue with stale AuthResult; user may need admin reload)".
 G4 is best-effort — failure doesn't break the existing fallback (admin reload path fully retained).

-• v1.5+: G6 actual moomoo-path broker channel routing (currently v1.4.94 only lays infrastructure; routing still uses main client_sig for C++-equivalent behavior).
+• Actual moomoo-path broker channel routing requires separate validation; current builds only lay infrastructure, while routing still uses the main client_sig for C++-equivalent behavior.

 For deployment issues, file an issue or contact via the official site.